NCAS-CMS/cf-python/docs/source/tutorial.rst

           [False, False, False, False, False, False, False, False], [False, False, False, False, False, False, False, False], [ True,  True,  True,  True,  True,  True,  True,  True]])

+The `~Field._FillValue` and `~Field.missing_value` attributes of the field construct are not stored as values of the field construct's data.
+They are only used when :ref:`writing the data to a netCDF dataset <Writing-to-a-netCDF-dataset>`.
+Therefore testing for missing values by testing the for equality to one of these properties will produce incorrect results, and the `~Field.any` and `~Field.all` methods of the field construct should be used instead.

 .. code-block:: python
    :caption: *See if all, or any, data points are masked.*